jb-cheng/Jeopardy/README.md

 - Jun Bin Cheng
 - Iqra Zahid

-## Welcome to Jeopardy - A Commandline Game you can play with your Friends!
+## Welcome to Jeopardy - A Command line Game you can play with your Friends!
 ### Overview
-This project uses the C programming language to create a command-line versiob of the famous game Jeopardy! .
+This project uses the C programming language to create a command-line versiob of the famous game Jeopardy!
 Up to 4 players can compete in the game by choosing questions from several categories, providing structured answers, and receiving points for accuracy.
-The application ues numerous source files for improved code structure and adheres to the principles of modular development.
 It also places a strong emphasis on teamwork and Synchronization through the use of GitHub for version control.

 ### Features
 - Up to 4 players are supported